dwightjack/vue-types/packages/docs/namespaced-usage/custom-instance.md

 }
 ```

-Now, if we import VueTypes in `ui`, we might expect the default value for `VueTypes.string` to be an empty string but, depending on how the bundler imports our modules, that might not be the case.
+Now, if we import VueTypes in `ui`, we might expect the default value for `VueTypes.string` to be an empty string.
+However, depending on how the bundler imports our modules, that might not be the case.

 That's because in the `core/types.js` module **we globally mutated the VueTypes object**.